dollarshaveclub/postmate/README.md

 [npm-image]: https://img.shields.io/npm/v/postmate.svg?style=flat-square
 [npm-url]: https://www.npmjs.com/package/postmate

-_Postmate_ is a promise-base API built on `postMessage`.
+_Postmate_ is a promise-based API built on `postMessage`.
 It allows a parent page to speak with a child `iFrame` across origins with minimal effort.

 You can download the compiled javascript directly [here](/build/postmate.min.js)